-The San Francisco Harbor Safety Committee consists of representatives from the following: ports (four), dry cargo vessel operators (two), tank ship operators (two) or one ship operator and one oil marine terminal operator, and one of each form tug operation, tank barge operator, passenger ferry or excursion vessel operator, the regional pilot organization, vessel labor union, commercial fishing, recreational boater, environmental organization, U.S. Coast Guard Captain of the Port, National Oceanic and Atmospheric Administration, San Francisco Bay Conservation and Development Commission, U.S. Army Corps of Engineers and the U.S. Navy.
+The San Francisco Harbor Safety Committee consists of representatives from the following: ports (four), dry cargo vessel operators (two), tank ship operators (two) or one ship operator and one oil marine terminal operator, and one tug operator, one tank barge operator, a passenger ferry or excursion vessel operator, the regional pilot organization, a vessel labor union, a commercial fishing representative, a recreational boater, an environmental organization, the U.S. Coast Guard Captain of the Port, the National Oceanic and Atmospheric Administration, the San Francisco Bay Conservation and Development Commission, the U.S. Army Corps of Engineers and the U.S. Navy.
 A complete list of committee members is found in Appendix A.

-Chair...........Joan Lundstrom
+Chair.....Joan Lundstrom

-San Francisco Bay Conservation

-and Development Commission

-48 Frances Avenue

-Larkspur, California 94939

-Phy 415 461, 4566, Francisco Bay Conservation

-Ph: 415.461-4566 Fax: 415.927-5098 jlundstrom@larkspurcityhall.org
+San Francisco Bay Conservation and Development Commission 48 Frances Avenue Larkspur, California 94939 Ph: 415.461-4566 Fax: 415.927-5098 jlundstrom@larkspurcityhall.org